Here’s the skinny from CD:

 What was the question?

-list of practice SAT essay questions.
+The question was taken from a list of practice SAT essay questions.
 Participating bloggers were given twenty minutes to write a short essay in response to the following:

 Directions: Think carefully about the issue presented in the following excerpt and the assignment below.